emre/django-stackoverflow-trace/README.md

 django-stackoverflow-trace
 ================

-A custom Django technical error template that puts a stackoverflow search link above the related exception message.
+A custom Django technical error template that puts a related stackoverflow search link under the exception message.

 ### Installation